oliverlundquist/oliverlundquist.com/_posts/2018-03-05-mysql-duplicates-when-sorting-in-descending-order.markdown

 select id,created_at from `products` where `status` <> 0 `created_at` desc limit 50 offset 150
 {% endhighlight %}

-I'm pretty sure this will not happen if you do not have many entries with the same value and I'm guessing that how they optimized the MySQL engine so that it does not scan all entries before getting the offset in the dataset.
-Instead, it seems to start fetching entries when it has found, in this case, 50 matching entries.
+I'm pretty sure this will not happen if you do not have many entries with the same value.
+This might be an optimization they have implemented in the MySQL engine on purpose so that the database does not scan all entries before getting the offset in the dataset.
+Instead, in this case it seems to start fetching entries when it has found, in this case, 50 matching entries.

 Let me know if I got this completely wrong.

-I'll just finish the article by dropping the whole dataset here, have a good one!
+I'll finish the article by dropping the whole dataset here, have a good one!

 {% highlight plaintext %}
 select id,created_at from `products` where `status` <> 0 order by `created_at` desc